 Metabolism is much more important than many people realize.
-High quality energy production in your cells can fuel your metabolism to support the following:
+High quality energy production in your cells can fuel your metabolism to support both energy to do and energy to rebuild.

-2. The energy of relaxation: The cell needs to relax to recover from an output of energy and this recovery is called repolarization.
+The cell needs to relax to recover from an output of energy, and this recovery is called repolarization.
 This needs to be happening moment to moment in a constant cycle.
 The heartbeat is a perfect example.
 First, the heart beats systolically during depolarization and then there is a diastolic beat during repolarization.
 Over time if the repolarization phase becomes weaker, you may develop an irregular heartbeat.
 In a worst case scenario, this might lead to heart failure.

 A good metabolic rate will allow your cells to recover by relaxing.
 But if you are not making enough thyroid hormone and your cells are not able to produce steady fuel from good oxidative metabolism, adrenaline will need to kick in to keep them going.
-For example, if you have to do what feels like a million things in a short period of time like pick up the car, pick up the kids, pick up the dog, go to an appointment, make dinner, and so on, you may be in adrenaline overdrive and unable to relax.
-This isn’t stress that is just in your mind.
+For example, if you have to do what feels like a million things in a short period of time like rush home from work, pick up the kids from school, make dinner, go to an appointment or sports practice and so on, you may be in adrenaline overdrive and unable to relax.
+This stress isn't just in your mind.
 It is affecting repolarization of all your cells.
 You may appear to have lots of energy but excessive use of adrenaline can ultimately lower your metabolism and is not good for you.

-3. The energy to support structure: This means that your cells are able to renew, regenerate, heal and grow.
-Proteins are the necessary building blocks for this process but sugar enables your cells to have the energy to repair and grow.
+This means that your cells are able to renew, regenerate, heal and grow.
+Proteins are the necessary building blocks for this process but sugar enables your cells to have the energy to heal and regenerate.
 One of Dr. Ray Peat’s core contributions to our understanding of metabolism is that ENERGY AND STRUCTURE ARE INTERDEPENDENT AT EVERY LEVEL.

 Our body’s energy is measured in ATP molecules (adenosine triphosphate).
 ATP captures chemical energy derived from the breakdown of food molecules that have combined with oxygen molecules and releases it to fuel other cellular processes.
 You want your body to make lots of ATP molecules because the more you have, the more you can make, creating an upward spiral of energy.